saucelabs-training/demo-java/README.md

     <p>Expand <strong>External Libraries</strong>. <br/>You’ll see that the Selenium Standalone Server <code>.jar</code> file is there.</p>
   </li>
 </ol>
-<h3>Adding the TestNG Framework</h3>
+<h3>Adding the SauceExamplesTestNG Framework</h3>
 <p>
-  The test script you’ll run relies on the TestNG framework.
+  The test script you’ll run relies on the SauceExamplesTestNG framework.
 This plugin comes with IntelliJ but you’ll need to add it to your project.
 </p>
 <ol>
   <li style="list-style-type: decimal;">